List of lingua francas: Temne

 Temne is a regional lingua franca of northwestern Sierra Leone, although almost the entire population speaks the Krio language.

 West African Pidgin English

 West African Pidgin English is used by an estimated 75 million people across coastal West Africa, mainly as a second language.
 It is used in Nigeria, where it functions as something close to a national lingua franca (Nigerian Pidgin, as well as Ghana (Ghanaian Pidgin English) and Cameroon (Cameroonian Pidgin English), mainly the two anglophone regions.
 Closely related languages are used as lingua francas in Sierra Leone (Krio), Liberia (Liberian Kreyol) and Bioko island of Equatorial Guinea (Pichinglis).

 Wolof

 Wolof is a widely spoken lingua franca of Senegal and The Gambia (especially the capital, Banjul).
 It is the native language of approximately 5 million Wolof people in Senegal and is spoken as a second language by an equal number.

 Yoruba

-Yoruba is a language native to Southwestern Nigeria.
+By the advent of European contact and commercial activities in the region, Yoruba (or Lukumi, Lucumi, or Alkomij) was the lingua franca of the coast of the Bight of Biafra and elsewhere in present-day southern Nigeria.
+Some non-Yoruba kingdoms recorded that enforced its usage as a prestige language include the Aja kingdom of Ardra.